davaya/openc2-jadn/jadn-v2.0.md

 **Example:** "Places" table:

-The Places table is semantically a map because its valueType (Place) has a primary key, but is used because designers sometimes prefer to serialize maps as lists.
-Regardless of serialization format, a collection of rows with duplicate keys is not a valid Places instance.
+The Places table is semantically a map because its valueType (Place) has a primary key, but is serialized as a list.
+Regardless of serialization format, a collection of rows with duplicate keys is not a valid Places instance, and row order is ignored when comparing collection values.
+This example illustrates a compound primary key (Coordinate) composed of multiple fields.
 ```
 Places = ArrayOf(Place)         // Places is a table of place names
 Place = Array
-   1 Key(Coordinate)            // coordinate:: Primary key for the Places table
+   1 Key(Coordinate)            // coordinate:: compound primary key for the Places table
    2 String                     // name:: Name of a place at the specified location
 Coordinate = Array
    1 Number [-90., 90.]         // latitude::